 But there are TRRS microphones on the market that will easily bypass all the adapters require in connecting a regular mic to a smartphone via the headphone jack.

-For more information on the different headphone jack sizes and wiring standards, check out my article Differences Between 2.5mm, 3.5mm & 6.35mm Headphone Jacks.
+For more information on the different headphone jack sizes and wiring standards, check out the following My New Microphone articles:

 TRRS microphones are designed to plug into and send audio through headphone jacks.
 These mics, therefore, work wonderfully with smartphones.

-TRRS microphone example: Rode smartLav+ (link to compare prices on Amazon and other online retailers).
+TRRS microphone example: Rode smartLav+ (link to check the price on Amazon).

 The Rode smartLav+ is a relatively high-quality lavalier microphone for use with smartphones.
 It follows the CTIA standard; powers itself from the smartphone’s TRRS jack (2.7V); and works well with any recording software.

 Rode is featured in My New Microphone’s Top 11 Best Microphone Brands You Should Know And Use.